vadpert/awesome-ai/README.md

 1. CoT Decoding		- proxy	Implements chain-of-thought decoding to elicit reasoning without explicit prompting
 1. Entropy Decoding	-	Implements adaptive sampling based on the uncertainty of tokens during generation

+*o3*
+- AlphaZero-style Monte-Carlo tree search; the search is presumably guided by some kind of evaluator model.

 #### Legal